mnemnion/loon/notes/clu/semantics.md

 ###Is it a Lisp though?

-Clua handily meets all nine points on [Paul Graham's](http://www.paulgraham.com/diff.html) list of what makes Lisp different.
+Clu handily meets all nine points on [Paul Graham's](http://www.paulgraham.com/diff.html) list of what makes Lisp different.
 Any programmer who glances at it will call it a Lisp.
 Anyone who argues with the idea that it's a Lisp, knows what `funcall` does.

 Look I feel you.
 I'm in favor of Lisp-2 myself, but Lua provides neither linked lists nor a separate namespace for functions, so we're stuck with it.
 Most people prefer Lisp-1, until they get a chance to try otherwise.
 For my taste, in English you can list a list, in fact that's very common, so `(list list)` is a fine idiom to my taste.